 In the Fulfilment tab you can set how the order will be processed and delivered.
 This allows you to be transparent with your customers on delivery estimations, cut-off times and order tracking.

-A tracking address (URL) can be added to the shipping method to allow the customer to track their order.
+A Tracking Address (URL) can be added to the shipping method to allow the customer to track their order.
 This will place a link within the order despatched email for the customer to click on and be taken to the tracking page.
-You can include the following variables within your URL – tracking number, order number and despatch number.
+You can include the following variables within your URL – tracking number, order number and despatch number as listed underneath the tracking URL field.

 Each shipping method can also produce its own custom despatch note.
 This can be achieved by adding in a custom HTML despatch note template.
 It is recommended that an edited version of the default despatch note is used.
 This can be found in the Site Options tab in Configuration.